faithe1937/faithe1937/README.md

 Here are some ideas to get you started:
 --!>
 - 🤔  I’m looking for help getting a full-stack developer job with longevity in mind.
-Eager to learn, contribute and add value to a team, organization.
+Eager to learn, contribute and add value to a team.
 I want to create meaningful products and solve problems to help people thrive.
 I have a positive attitude and strong work ethic. <br/> <br/>

 - :atom: I love working on React projects <br/>
 - 🌱  I’m currently learning learning AWS and Python. <br/>